micmejia/bible-dump/NKJV/Ezekiel/Ezek 1.md

 ###### 1
-Now it came to pass in the thirtieth year, in the fourth _month,_ on the fifth _day_ of the month, as I _was_ among the captives by the River Chebar, _that_ the heavens were opened and I saw visions[^a] of God.
+Now it came to pass in the thirtieth year, in the fourth _month,_ on the fifth _day_ of the month, as I _was_ among the captives by the River Chebar, _that_ the heavens were opened and I saw visions of God.

 ###### 2
 On the fifth _day_ of the month, which _was_ in the fifth year of King Jehoiachin's captivity,

 ###### 3
-the word of the Lord came expressly to Ezekiel the priest, the son of Buzi, in the land of the [^b]Chaldeans by the River Chebar; and the hand of the Lord was upon him there.
+the word of the Lord came expressly to Ezekiel the priest, the son of Buzi, in the land of the Chaldeans by the River Chebar; and the hand of the Lord was upon him there.

 ###### 4
 Then I looked, and behold, a whirlwind was coming out of the north, a great cloud with raging fire engulfing itself; and brightness _was_ all around it and radiating out of its midst like the color of amber, out of the midst of the fire.